filanovskiy/terraform-oci-bds/README.md

 # Big Data Service stack
-This terraform scripts allow to user provision stack of OCI resources needed for Big Data Service, including service itself.
+This terraform scripts allow to user provision stack of OCI resources needed for Big Data Service, including service itself:

+- Edge Node
+- Big Data Service
+- BDS admin user and group
+- Policies required to provision Big Data Service
+- Network artifacts:
+	- VCN
+	- Subnet
+	- Service Gateways
+	- NAT gateway
+	- Internet gateway
+	- Security lists with appropriate settings
+	- Routing tables
+	- DHCP

 In order to provision it, user have to follow steps:

 1) Provision some client compute instance in OCI (this instance can be removed after terraform scrips finish it work).
 There are multiple ways, for example: